Posted in:

 If you want to invest in a small business, you should look to an innovative finance ISA to protect your returns from the taxman.

-The IFISA is designed to boost investment in small businesses – you can earn up to 6% interest tax-free when you invest through this ISA.
-Like being a bank manager, you loan to people and fledgling businesses.
+The IFISA is designed to boost investment in small businesses.
+You can earn up to 6% interest tax-free when you invest through this ISA.
+Like a bank manager, you lend to people and fledgling businesses.

 They’ll pay you back over time with interest if all goes well.
 But, if they don’t, you could lose money.